tektutor/container-orchestration-platform/Day1/README.md

 - each container has its own Port range 0-65535
 </pre>

-## Info - What kind of applications we can containerize ?
+## Info - What kind of applications we can containerized ?
 <pre>
 - any server application can be containerized efficiently
 - examples